Josh-XT/AGiXT/docs/1-Getting started/1-Environment Variables.md

 - `AGIXT_API_KEY` is the API key to use for the AGiXT API.
 This is empty by default, if you would like to set it, change it in the env file.
 The header format for requests will be `Authorization: Bearer {your_api_key}` for any requests to your AGiXT server or you can pass the `api_key` to the AGiXT SDK.

-- `AGIXT_HUB` is the name of the AGiXT hub, this should be `AGiXT/hub` if you want to use the [Open Source AGiXT hub.](https://github.com/AGiXT/hub) If you want to use your own fork of AGiXT hub, change this to your username and the name of your fork.

-- `AGIXT_URI` is the URI of the AGiXT hub, this should be `http://agixt:7437` by default.
+- `AGIXT_URI` is the URI of the AGiXT instance, this should be `http://agixt:7437` by default.
 If hosting the AGiXT server separately, change this to the URI of your AGiXT server, otherwise leave it as-is.
-- `GITHUB_USER` is your GitHub username, this is only required if using your own AGiXT hub to pull your repository data.
-- `GITHUB_TOKEN` is your GitHub personal access token, this is only required if using your own AGiXT hub to pull your repository data.

 - `UVICORN_WORKERS` is the number of workers to run the web server with, this is `6` by default, adjust this to your system's capabilities.

 **Database configuration only applicable if using database**